 Along with League of Legends, these are two of the biggest games in esports MOBAs.
 Naturally, this genre has more twitch streamers and tournament prize money up for grabs than any other.

 While RTS games and MOBAs are generally reserved for pretty serious gamers, first-person shooters have a massive casual fan base.
 The genre title is relatively self-explanatory as well: you play with a first-person avatar and shoot.

-The Counter-Strike and Call of Duty series are by far the most popular, but Overwatch has gained traction for its unique mix of FPS and MOBA.
+The Counter-Strike and Call of Duty series are the most popular, but Overwatch gained traction for its mix of FPS and MOBA.
 Standard shooters allow very little customization outside of weapon skins and gun classes, but Overwatch allows you to choose heroes similar to Dota.